Concordium/concordium-base/rust-bins/wallet-notes/README.md

 The returned value is a JSON object with the following fields:

-- `"signingKey"` ... the account signing key as a hex encoded string.
+- `"signKey"` ... the account signing key as a hex encoded string.

 - `"verifyKey"` ... the account verification key as a hex encoded string.